-Non vented tide gauges and tidal data collected for IHO - Exclusive, IHO Special Order, HIPP 1 and IHO Order 1 surveys are to be corrected for atmospheric pressure.
-Pressure is to be recorded at fixed locations within 20 km of the gauge at a temporal resolution of no greater than 1 hours.
-If there is no suitable location for pressure recording within 20km then buoy deployments shall be utilised, or alternative locations may be proposed with appropriate consideration of the uncertainty associated with determining pressure corrections from monitoring stations at greater ranges.
+Non vented tide gauges and tidal data collected for IHO Exclusive, IHO Special Order, HIPP 1 and IHO Order 1 surveys are to be corrected for atmospheric pressure.
+Atmospheric pressure is to be recorded at fixed locations within 25nm of the gauge at a temporal resolution of no greater than 1 hour.
+If there is no suitable location for pressure recording within 25nm then buoy deployments shall be utilised; or, alternative locations may be proposed with appropriate consideration of the uncertainty associated with determining pressure corrections from monitoring stations at greater ranges.
 As a backup, atmospheric pressure shall be recorded on the vessel at 1 hourly intervals.